-The Guide For Surviving An Office Breakup
+The Ultimate Survival Guide For Coping With An Office Breakup

 Breaking up with a co-worker requires a little more emotional damage control than splitting with a regular ex.

 Blocking them on social media and deleting their number won't stop awkward run-ins bound to happen in the break room, in the parking lot, or at company meetings.

 You have to manage your feelings about the relationship and hold it together at work as you watch them move on -- even when they do it with the next chick or dude in the office.